TurboNodes/client-node/README.md

 Where $w_L = 60\%$ , $w_R = 40\%$

 ### Self-host a Server Node

+You're free to operate your own server for commercial use.

 Run server docker image and connect clients.